IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

     - Update the CICS connection element: \<zosconnect_cicsIpicConnection id="yourConnName" host="localhost" port="1234"/>

+      - Replace the value yourConnName with the name of your choice.
+Often this matches the name of the target CICS region.

       - If your server and CICS region are on different LPARs, replace the host value localhost with the host name or IP address of the LPAR hosting your CICS region.

       - Replace the port value 1234 with the port that your CICS TCPIPService is configured to listen for inbound IPIC requests.
 This scenario uses port 1091.